Politics of Thailand: Transition to democracy after 1932

 Following the Siamese revolution of 1932, which imposed constitutional limits on the monarchy, Thai politics were dominated for around fifty years by a military and bureaucratic elite, with the support of businessmen and entrepreneurs.
 Changes of government were affected primarily by a long series of mostly bloodless coups.

 The popular uprising of 14 October 1973 resulted in the end of the ruling military dictatorship of anti-communist Thanom Kittikachorn.
 Notably, it highlighted the growing influence of Thai university students in politics.
-Only three years later left-wing movements were crackdowned by extremely violent suppression of right wings and ultra royalists in 6 October 1976 massacre event, following by the coup to strengthen the monarchy and military status in Cold War period, including increase of lèse-majesté law jail terms.
+Only three years later, left-wing movements were cracked down by the extremely violent suppression from right wings and ultra royalists in the 6 October 1976 massacre event, following by a coup to strengthen the monarchy and military status in the Cold War period, including increase of lèse-majesté law jail terms.

 Beginning with a brief experiment in democracy during the mid-1980s, led by Prem Tinsulanonda, civilian democratic political institutions slowly gained greater authority, culminating in 1988 when Chatichai Choonhavan,leader of the Chart Thai Party, assumed office as the country's first democratically elected prime minister in more than a decade.
 Three years later, another bloodless coup, 1991 Thai coup d'état ended his term and the military junta National Peace Keeping Council was formed.

 Shortly thereafter, the royally appointed Anand Panyarachun, a businessman and former diplomat, headed a largely civilian interim government and promised to hold elections in the near future.
 However, following inconclusive March 1992 Thai general election, former army commander Suchinda Kraprayoon was appointed prime minister.
 Thais, more than 200,000 people led by Chamlong Srimuang reacted to the appointment by demanding an end to military influence in government, but demonstrations were violently suppressed by the military in Black May events.
 An estimated 52 to 100 protesters were killed, 696 were injured, and 175 had "disappeared", it had not been concluded until today.
 Shortly, Suchinda regime received sweeping amnesty, signed by Bhumibol Adulyadej.